bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/andsandors.md

 {% endqna %}

-You can also logically negate a boolean expression with the ‘not’ keyword.
+You can also logically negate a Boolean expression with the ‘not’ keyword.
 This query returns `TRUE` if the "z:" drive doesn’t exist.

 {% qna %}
 Q: not exists drive "z:"